 The data counter on Android assigns all traffic to Opera Max when it’s enabled.
 Don’t worry.
 It doesn’t mean that Opera Max is using a lot of data.
 It only means that the compressed data you used from apps get assigned to Opera Max.

-We hope these answers clarify some of your questions about Opera Max.
+We hope these answers clarify some of your questions.
 If you want to learn more, here’s a neat video we made showing how the app works.
 If you need any further assistance or help with Opera Max, see our full FAQ-page or email us at firstname.lastname@example.org.

 Download Opera Max beta